boslab/fungi-barcodes/index.md

 The malt extract came from Boston Homebrew Supply in Brookline, MA.
 The yeast extract and peptone came from [add supplier] in [add city].

-The DNA extract kit (reference #740780.50) came from Machery-Nagel GmbH in Düren, Germany.
+The DNA soil extract kit (740780.50) came from Machery-Nagel GmbH in Düren, Germany.
+The agarose gel extract kit (D2510-01) came from Omega Bio-tek in Norcross, GA.

 The primers came from Integrated DNA Technologies in Coralville, IA.
+The pGreen plasmid came from Addgene in Watertown, MA.
+The 1 kb DNA ladder and loading dye (N0550 and B7025) came from New England Biolabs in Ipswitch, MA.

 Massachusetts General Hospital did the Sanger sequencing.